How to construct a winning stock portfolio for 2022

 I then determined the margin of safety for each metric as summarized in Table 3.

-Margin of safety in % = [ (Value / Price) - 1] X 100
+The margin of safety in % = [ (Value / Price) - 1] X 100.

-I am looking for at least 25 % margin of safety.
+I am looking for at least a 25 % margin of safety.
 My first choice is to look for a margin of safety based on the EPV.
 Most of the companies under Bursa Malaysia and SGX met this criterion.

 However, I have chosen to invest in all the Bursa Malaysia and SGX companies shown irrespective of whether they met the EPV criterion.
-The rationale for selecting those that do not meet the EPV > 25 % margin of safety are:
+The rationales for selecting those that do not meet the EPV > 25 % margin of safety are:

 • For those undergoing a turn around, I would consider a margin of safety based on the Asset Value.
 That is why I have chosen to invest in Boustead Plantation and New Toyo Int.
 If the Turnaround is a Graham Net-Net, I would ignore the EPV.
 That is why I have chosen to invest in Eksons.